DHS After School Program

 In cases where there is a history of classroom behavioral problems or a serious behavioral infraction outside of the classroom, a behavior contract will be written stating expectations for behavior and signed by the student, parents, and appropriate school personnel.
 Failure to comply with the stated conditions will result in Disciplinary Monitoring or dismissal from school.

 Detention is assigned to students for tardiness, absenteeism, and minor offenses of school regulations.
-Detention consists of written or physical work done during the school day, after school, or on Saturday.
+Detention consists of written or physical work done during the school day, after school, or on Saturdays.
 For after-school detention, students must promptly report to the detention classroom by 3:10 PM.
 Detention is a minimum of one hour in duration.
 For Saturday detention, students must report at the time and place assigned.
 Saturday detention is a minimum of three hours in duration, usually 9:00 AM to 12:00 PM.

 Students must report for detention on the day assigned.

 A student who fails to submit a written detention on time is assigned two hours of detention.
 Failure to report for detention a second time will result in four hours of detention.
-Subsequent failures to serve will result in loss of attendance at extracurricular events (dances and other social events).
+Subsequent failures to serve will result in a loss of attendance at extracurricular events (dances and other social events).
 After the second extracurricular privilege is lost, the student is placed on Disciplinary Monitoring.